This blog may contain affiliate links. Read our disclosure policy for more info.

 There are also a few hiking and mountain biking trails.
 My favorite is the Upper Stoney Trail – a 4.2 km (2.6 miles) return trail that takes about 2 hours to complete and takes you past some beautiful lakes and mountain ranges.
 There is also the longer Cascade Amphitheatre Hike which is a 12.8 km (8 miles) round trip.

 Take note though that both of these hikes are accessed from the bottom of the hill, in the Norquay Ski Resort parking lot, and not at the top of the gondola.

 Buying tickets to the Mt Norquay Gondola

 There are multiple options for the Mt Norquay Gondola that can be purchased online.
-They include a family pass that costs $120 CAD for 2 adults and 2 children aged 6-15.
-Regular adult admission for those 16+ is $41 CAD and $26 CAD for children 6-15 years old.
+Regular adult admission for those 16+ is $45 CAD and $28 CAD for children 6-15 years old.

 The minimum age to ride the chairlift is 2 and children 2-5 years of age ride free.
 Kids under 12 years require an adult to accompany them on the chairlift.

 There is a free shuttle that runs hourly from downtown Banff to take you up to Mt Norquay.
 If you’d prefer to drive yourself, you can expect the 6 km (4 miles) drive to take about 15 minutes.

 Great skiing, snowboarding, and tubing trails – If you are lucky enough to visit in the winter months, be sure to bring some skis along and take to the slopes to enjoy the 60 runs available in the area.
 If you don’t have your own gear, you will be happy to know that rentals are available.
 There is also a tube park at the top for those looking to go tubing in the snow.